-Union Market is Getting a Huge New Co-Living Building
+Union Market Is Getting a Huge New Co-Living Building

 The Highline at Union Market, the latest residential building to rise in the growing neighborhood around the popular food hall, looks ready for occupants.
 During a tour Wednesday afternoon, the lobby was furnished, the light fixtures were hung, the rooftop infinity pool was filled.
-And yet, Raphael Sidelsky, chief investment officer of developer W5 Group, explained that leasing won’t start for another couple months—because the vision for the building has just changed dramatically.
+And yet, Raphael Sidelsky, chief investment officer of real-estate investor W5 Group, explained that leasing won’t start for another couple months—because the vision for the building has just changed dramatically.

 Initially, all 318 units were designed as typical apartments.
 But now 99 of them will be transformed into co-living units, where people rent by the bedroom rather than the entire apartment.
 Though friends can go in on one of the co-living apartments together, the units are designed so that strangers can rent their own bedrooms while sharing a communal living room, kitchen, and in some cases, a bathroom.
 The bedroom doors all lock via a phone app.
 The concept, says Sidelsky, is a natural progression of the sharing economy—in other words, strangers share cars and bikes, so why not apartments, too?
 In Washington, the concept is nascent.
 There’s a WeLive in Crystal City.
 Inside the District, Ditto Residential has opened three of its Oslo co-living properties, though they’re much smaller than the Highline.

-Note: *This article has been updated to identify W5 Group as a real-estate investor.
-They were previously mischaracterized as a developer.